Kathleen Sullivan (journalist): CBS News

 In 1987, Sullivan moved to CBS News to become co-anchor with Harry Smith of CBS This Morning.
 She served as co-anchor of the program from November 30, 1987 until February 23, 1990, after which she left CBS News.
 During her time at CBS, Sullivan was the only American journalist invited by President of the United States Ronald Reagan to a 1987 White House state dinner honoring General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev and celebrating the end of the Cold War.
-Her reporting in 1989 on Hurricane Hugo in South Carolina won her and CBS News an Emmy Award for Outstanding Live Coverage of a Breaking News Event.
+Her reporting in 1989 on Hurricane Hugo in South Carolina won her and CBS News an Emmy Award for Outstanding General Coverage of a Single Breaking News Story.
 On her firing from CBS Sullivan stated, "They called me old, unattractive and said, 'No one wants to look at her anymore,' " Sullivan told a reporter.
 "I broke a lot of news interviews, but that wasn't important to them."